AgonConsole8/agon-docs/docs/FAQ.md

 If you wish to still use the Arduino IDE and are building the Quark variant of the VDP firmware, you will need to make sure you have PSRAM enabled in the [Arduino IDE settings](https://github.com/breakintoprogram/agon-vdp#arduino-ide-settings) when you compile and transfer the VDP code.

+Finally there are a few screen modes that the Agon supports that a limited number of screens might not support.
+If you are having issues with a particular screen mode, try using a different screen mode to see if that resolves the issue.
+Remember that you can always press the reset button.

 ## I'd like to start programming BBC Basic - where might I start?

 Have a look at [this](https://oldpatientsea.github.io/agon-bbc-basic-manual/0.1/bbc1.html) excellent guide.